aaguirrek/notification_relay/README.md

 ## Getting Started
 To be able to run this application, you will need to do the following:

-1. Get the app with Frappe Bench `python -m venv env`
+1. Get the app with Frappe Bench
 2. Install all requirements if necessary `pip install -r requirements.txt`
 4. Create a Firebase Project & get Service Account credentials [Link](https://sharma-vikashkr.medium.com/firebase-how-to-setup-a-firebase-service-account-836a70bb6646)
 5. Put your Google App credentials (content of json file) in the Notification Relay Config Doctype in the Service Account field